 Primary healthcare is generally defined as including GP services and dental practitioners.
+The practices listed in Table 2 and Table 3 were contacted to gauge capacity to register new patients.
 These facilities are considered in turn below.

 GPs

-There are a total of 20 GP practices within 1.6km of the site and all practices are accepting new patients.
+There are a total of 18 GP practices within 1.6km of the site and all practices are accepting new patients.

 The assessment indicates the development is expected to have accessible healthcare for the residents without putting noticeable strain on the surrounding practices due to the scale of the development.
-The GP Practices are identified within Table 2.